Prostate Gland Enlargement – BPH

 • Erectile dysfunction

-• Very rarely, loss of bladder control (incontinence)
+• Rarely, loss of bladder control (incontinence)

 Transurethral resection of the prostate (TURP)